‘He’s dead, I organised it’: Woman’s chilling claim

-Esther Rice-Clarke was also admitted to the facility for drug addiction treatment and the two woman "clicked".
+The woman who gave evidence was also admitted to the facility for drug addiction treatment and the two woman "clicked".

-Ms Rice-Clarke said she had shared heroin, marijuana, and buprenorphine with Ms Spiteri-Ahern while they were in Jarrah House.
+She said she had shared heroin, marijuana, and buprenorphine with Ms Spiteri-Ahern while they were in Jarrah House.

 She said the accused had told her about wanting to bash and kill an ex boyfriend who had stabbed her "multiple times' and beaten her repeatedly "leading to head trauma".